Team4Talent/t4t-cqrs/README.md

 # T4T.CQRS

-Contains light-weight infrastructure to get started using the CQRS pattern.
+Contains infrastructure and fluent extensions to get started using the CQRS pattern.

 This repository contains the following projects: